snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 Your ads can also reach a larger audience of interested prospects beyond those you were initially targeting, potentially resulting in more conversions and bringing new opportunities with a new audience to your attention.
 ### Prepare a plan and test often
+One of the main advantages of influencer whitelisting over traditional marketing is the ability to edit a post and test the impact of your ads through A/B testing.
+This allows you to make data-informed decisions and achieve better targeting, leading to increased revenue.

+To optimize the content of your creator ads, it is important to have a solid testing strategy in place.
+A three-month framework for testing whitelisted ads, optimized for one parameter per month, might include the following:

+-   Ad format: Identify the content format that produces the maximum brand lift.
+-   Creative design: Review and improve the overall appeal of the ad's design to deliver the best viewer experience.
+-   Call to action: Determine which CTA copy works best and the ideal placement for your CTAs.
+-   Video subtitles: Add subtitles as needed and decide on the style of subtitles that aligns with your brand's colors and font to build recall value and further advance brand awareness.

+A/B testing provides a mathematical analysis of how your creative assets will perform and offers actionable suggestions for improvements.
+This can result in more reliable results and a higher conversion rate.
 ### Pick your metrics to assess progress
 ## How to set up influencer whitelisting on Instagram (and Facebook)
 ### For brands and influencers: Setting up Facebook Business Manager